Q and A

 We are creating tools to help everyone manage his/her investment (time, money and others).
-When it comes to product development, these tools will analyze activity and will report which projects are advancing well, their risk level, how close they are to the market, what are the most important needs, etc. This will allow us to diversify our activity within the network in order to meet our risk tolerance and our material needs.
+When it comes to product development, these tools will analyze activity and will report which ventures are advancing well, their risk level, how close they are to the market, what are the most important needs, etc. This will allow us to diversify our activity within the network in order to meet our risk tolerance and our material needs.
 You can join the infrastructure development group to accelerate this process.

 Why is it important to socialize work?

-OVN projects are open ventures, or open enterprises.
+Ventures are open.
 The difference between an open venture and a traditional company is that the open venture gets its resources for development from its environment, which can be the entire world, through various crowdsourcing processes.
-The traditional company deals with a finite pool of resources, such as the number of employees, its budget, etc. OVN projects develop by attracting skills, material resources, money, ideas and designs, etc, through affiliation (individuals with different assets join projects) and contributions.
-In order to attract more resources to a project, we need to send signals out there, using social media and other means, about our successes and about our problems.
-Socializing our work means making our work available to the public and engage people in it through social media, by posting and propagating content like blogs, pictures, videos...
-It is also very important to realize that open projects, like OVN projects, require a critical mass to become statistically stable.
-In other words, a minimum number of individuals are required in a project, in order for it to develop in a more predictable manner.
-Open projects also require redundancy, meaning that they need more than one individual per important role, in order to increase the probability to have someone in that role at every critical moment.
-In order to keep projects above the critical level, we constantly need to reach out to participants.
-Projects that fall below the critical level become unstable.
+The traditional company deals with a finite pool of resources, such as the number of employees, its budget, etc. OVN-type ventures develop by attracting skills, material resources, money, ideas and designs, etc, through affiliation (i.e. individuals with different assets join) and contributions.
+In order to attract more resources to a venture, we need to send signals out there, using social media and other means, about our successes and about our problems.
+Socializing our work means making our work available to the public and engage people in it through social media, by posting and propagating content like blogs, pictures, videos, etc. It is also very important to realize that open ventures require a critical mass to become statistically stable.
+In other words, they require redundancy or a minimum number of individuals that are ready to fill a need at any moment.
+In order to keep ventures above the critical level, we constantly need to reach out to participants.
+Ventures that fall below the critical level become unstable.

 Why is this website so ugly?